vladank99/vladank99/README.md

-👋 Hey!
+## Hey there 👋

-🇩🇪 Live in Germany, Berlin
+- &nbsp; 🇩🇪 Live in Germany, Berlin

-🧑‍💻 Master's student in UE (data science)
+- &nbsp; 🧑‍💻 Master's student in UE (data science)

-🕵️ Looking for a job in data / product analytics as working student / part-time
+- &nbsp; 🕵️ Looking for a job in data / product analytics as working student / part-time

 <br>
 <br>